 In the evening we find a hotel on the Adriatic coast that is still open.
 Many places are closed because the tourist season is already over.
 Unfortunately the place severely annoys us with its pretentious ambiance and the haughty attitude of the signora behind the counter.
 Southern Italians are lovely people, but this specimen is not one of them.

-The modern toilet won’t flush all the time, only sometimes.
+Strangely, the modern toilet won’t flush all the time, only sometimes.
 Is this some water saving strategy?
 Or do we somehow not have the knack of flushing this modern contraption?
 Surely not.
-We know how to lift the lever thing on top of the water tank.
+We know how to lift the lever thingie on top of the water tank.
 It just doesn’t properly respond every time.
 It has a mind of its own and flushes only when it feels like it.

-The toilet flusher has worked off and on in its own arrogant way, but now that I am vacating the room I am determined to leave the toilet clean, as I was taught to do.
+Since my complaint to the signora last night, the toilet flusher has continued to work off and on in its own arrogant way, but now that I am vacating the room I am determined to leave the toilet clean, as I was taught to do.
 I flush.
 It doesn’t work.
 I try again and it still does not flush.
 I pull at the lever a bit harder.
 Nothing.
 I’m losing my patience and give it a yank.
 It nastily responds by breaking apart.
 I hear a piece of its anatomy drop down into the tank with a sickening splash.

-And this is what I did, dear readers: We paid for the hotel and I said nothing about the broken toilet.
+And this is what I did, dear readers: While my man took our luggage to the car, I paid for the hotel and I said nothing about the broken toilet.
 I just walked out of there and figured the signora had it coming for being a snob and making me feel like a stupid foreigner.
-(I don’t need any help in that department.)
+(As a serial expat I don’t need any help in that department.)

 But to this very day I harbor in a hidden corner of my brain a tiny shred of guilt for not being a good girl that morning.
 Guilt for not confessing that I broke something in the room.